datawire/ambassador-docs/docs/emissary/pre-release/topics/using/shadowing.md

 ![Shadowing](../../../images/shadowing.png)

-## The `shadow` Mapping
+## The `shadow` AmbassadorMapping

-In $productName$, you can enable shadowing for a given mapping by setting `shadow: true` in your `Mapping`.
-One copy proceeds as if the shadowing `Mapping` was not present: the request is handed onward per the `service`(s) defined by the non-shadow `Mapping`s, and the reply from whichever `service` is picked is handed back to the client.
+In $productName$, you can enable shadowing for a given mapping by setting `shadow: true` in your `AmbassadorMapping`.
+One copy proceeds as if the shadowing `AmbassadorMapping` was not present: the request is handed onward per the `service`(s) defined by the non-shadow `AmbassadorMapping`s, and the reply from whichever `service` is picked is handed back to the client.

-The second copy is handed to the `service` defined by the `Mapping` with `shadow` set.
+The second copy is handed to the `service` defined by the `AmbassadorMapping` with `shadow` set.
 Any reply from this `service` is ignored, rather than being handed back to the client.
 Only a single `shadow` per resource can be specified (i.e., you can't shadow the same resource to more than 1 additional destination).
 In this situation, $productName$ will indicate an error in the diagnostic service, and only one `shadow` will be used.
 If you need to implement this type of use case, you should shadow traffic to a multicast proxy (or equivalent).

 You can shadow multiple different services.